deqode/GoArcc/docs/Introduction/Directory Definition.md

-Before you start writing your services you need to understand how GoArcc works and what is the definition of its directory.
+Before you start writing your services, you need to understand how GoArcc works and the definition of its directory.

-Let's get deep dive into the definition and codebase.
+Let's dive deep into the definition and codebase.

 # <u>Directory Structure</u>

-We have followed a standard go directory structure for our codebase so that developers will easily get friendly with it. we have multiple directories inside GoArcc. we have used multiples of libraries, we will go through each one by one.
+We follow a standard Go directory structure for our codebase so that the developers can easily adapt it.
+There are multiple directories and multiple libraries inside GoArcc.
+We will go through each one by one.

-In below diagram we have multiple of directories such as **cmd** , **client** , **logger** , **protos** **etc**.
+The diagram below shows multiple directories such as **cmd**, **client**, **logger**, **protoc**, etc.

 <!-- <img src="/img/folderDefinition/goArcc.jpg" alt="GoArcc Directory Structure" width="20%"/> -->